spriyanshi180/CodeAlpha_Stock_Portfolio_Tracker/README.md

 A beginner-friendly Python script that helps you calculate your total stock investment based on manually entered stock names and quantities.

 ## 🔧 How It Works
-1. You enter stock names (e.g., AAPL, TSLA).
+1. You enter stock names (e.g., AAPL, TSLA, GOOGL, AMZN, MSFT, etc ).
 2. You provide how many shares you own.
 3. The program uses a predefined stock price dictionary.
 4. It calculates the total value and optionally saves it to a text file.